OverHash/supermarket-tracker/README.md

 ```
 supermarket-tracker

-USAGE:
+Usage:
     supermarket-tracker [OPTIONS] [SUBCOMMAND]

-OPTIONS:
+Options:
+	--supermarket <SUPERMARKET>		The supermarket to run price tracking on [countdown]
-    --no-insert				Skips insertion of new products/prices to database
+    --no-insert						Optionally skips insertion of new products/prices to database
 ```

 ### Architecture